Bug zapper

 A bug zapper, more formally called an electrical discharge insect control system, electric insect killer or (insect) electrocutor trap, is a device that attracts and kills flying insects that are attracted by light.
 A light source attracts insects to an electrical grid, where they are electrocuted by touching two wires with a high voltage between them.
-The name comes from the characteristic onomatopoeic zap sound produced when an insect is electrocuted.
+The name comes from the characteristic onomatopoeic "zap" sound produced when an insect is electrocuted.

+Description

+Bug zappers are usually housed in a protective cage of plastic or grounded metal bars to prevent people or larger animals from touching the high voltage grid.
+A light source is fitted inside, often a fluorescent lamp designed to emit both visible and ultraviolet light, which is visible to insects and attracts a variety of them.
+Newer models now use long-life LEDs to produce the light.
+The light source is surrounded by a pair of interleaved bare wire grids or helices.
+The distance between adjacent wires is typically about 2 mm.